dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 As part of Rx.NET's [preparation for .NET 5 support](https://github.com/dotnet/reactive/pull/1291), a `net5.0` target was added.
 This did **not** include Windows Forms and WPF features.
 That is unarguably correct, because if you were to create a new project targeting `net5.0` and set either `UseWPF` or `UseWindowsForms` (or both) to `true` you'd get a build error telling you that you can only do that when the target platform is Windows.
 It recommends that you use an OS-specific TFM, such as `net5.0-windows`.

 Why is it like this for .NET 5.0, but not .NET Core 3.0?
-It's because [TFMs changed in .NET 5.0](https://github.com/dotnet/designs/blob/main/accepted/2020/net5/net5.md).
+It's because [the way TFMs work changed in .NET 5.0](https://github.com/dotnet/designs/blob/main/accepted/2020/net5/net5.md).
 OS-specific TFMs did not exist before .NET 5.0.
 So with .NET 5.0 and later, we can append `-windows` to indicate that we need to run on Windows.
 Since there was no way to do that before, `netcoreapp3.0` doesn't tell you anything about what the target OS needs to be.

 My view is that since the `netcoreapp3.0` TFM doesn't enable you to know whether Windows Forms and WPF will necessarily be available, that it would be better not to ship a component with this TFM that requires that it will be available (unless that component is specifically designed to be used _only_ in environments where these frameworks will be available).
 That's why I put "None" in the 2nd column for that row.
 However, it seems like when Rx team added .NET Core 3.0 support, they chose a maximalist interpretation of their concept that a reference to `System.Reactive` means that you get access to all Rx functionality that is applicable to your target.
 Since running on .NET Core 3.0 _might_ mean that Windows Forms and WPF are available, Rx decides it _will_ include its support for that.

 I don't know what happens if you use Rx 4.2 on .NET Core 3.0 in an environment where you don't in fact have Windows Forms or WPF.
 (There are two reasons that could happen.
 First, you might not be running on Windows.
 Second, more subtly, you might be running on Windows, but in an environment where .NET Core 3.0's WPF and Windows Forms support has not been installed.
 That is an optional feature of .NET Core 3.0.
 It typically isn't present on a web server, for example.)
 It might be that it doesn't work at all.
 Or maybe it works so long as you never attempt to use any of the UI-framework-specific parts of Rx.
-It's moot because .NET Core 3.0 is now out of support, but unfortunately, the decision made in the .NET 3.0 Core timeframe remains with us.
+It's moot because .NET Core 3.0 is now out of support, but unfortunately, the decision made by the Rx team in the .NET 3.0 Core timeframe remains with us.

 The addition of OS-specific TFMs cleared things up a bit in .NET 5.0.
 You knew that with a TFM of `net5.0-windows` you would definitely be running on Windows, although that was no guarantee that .NET 5's Windows Forms and WPF support was  actually available.
 (On Windows, you can install just the [.NET 5.0 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/5.0) without including the .NET Desktop Runtime if you want.)
 And a TFM of `net5.0` increased the chances of their not being available because you might not even be running on Windows.
 So let's look at the options again in this new .NET 5.0 world, listing all the TFMs that [Rx 5.0](https://github.com/dotnet/reactive/releases/tag/rxnet-v5.0.0) (the first version to support .NET 5.0) offered: